 6.51.2 Guidance to language users

-Follow the advice provided in TR 24772-1 clause 6.52.5 with respect to library and compiler-provided checks.
+Follow the advice provided in ISO/IEC TR 24772-1:20191 clause 6.52.5 with respect to library and compiler-provided checks.
 Note that this will almost always require explicitly enabling the checks.

 6.53 Provision of Inherently Unsafe Operations [SKL]